-If you enthusiast with light (filmed in a dark room or against a light source), be sure to carry out the post-processing of the video on the video editor.
+If you are an enthusiast with light (filmed in a dark room or against a light source), be sure to post the video on the video editor.
 Adjust the brightness and contrast of the picture.

 You may also like to read: Lighting in Filmmaking and Photography: A Complete Guide

 11. Cut Out Stutters and Bloopers

 Cut out stutters and bloopers if the client is seriously confused and “hung up.”
 Do the gluing only in three ways to choose from end-to-end, overlap, or through a short white flash.

 For timing up to 1 minute, do no more than one gluing.
 Better, of course, when everything went smoothly without gluing at all.

 Be sure to process the sound with an audio editor.
 Sound normalization in the popular audio editor can be quiet or noisy.
 Noisy sound can negate the effect of the video.